2021 spring turkey hunting forecast

 The daily bag limit is one male turkey or a turkey with a visible beard (so hens with beards may be lawfully taken).
 The season limit is three legal turkeys; hunters must purchase a tag for each turkey.
-See page 19 of the Oregon Game Bird Regulations for more information.
+See page 19 of the for more information.

-All hunters who purchase a 2020 spring turkey tag are required to report their hunt results online or by phone (1-866-947-6339) no later than Jan.
-31, 2021.
+All hunters who purchase a 2021 spring turkey tag are required to report their hunt results or with an no later than Jan.
+31, 2022.
 Reporting is required even for those who did not hunt or were unsuccessful.
-ODFW uses this information to determine harvest and effort and set future hunting regulations.
+ODFW uses this information to determine harvest and effort, and set future hunting regulations.